jscott0918/KillerApp/README.md

 KillerApp
 =========

-A lightweight Android App to play NFC-based capture the flag, tag, and "Assassin"
+A lightweight Android App to play NFC-based Capture the Flag, Tag, and "Assassins"